sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-2.markdown

 ## Factories

 In the same way that we used a repository to consolidate all ActiveRecord method calls in one class, it's a good idea to consolidate all of your contexts inside a single file.
+A factory, often called a constructor, has a pretty simlple job: contruct instances of classes.
+So we'll use our factory to take care of doing actually injecting in our dependencies to the contexts we want to call.
+That way, the classes that want to execute the context don't need to worry about the other classes that might be required for that context--all they need to know is how what method to call on the context (in our case it's "call").

+Among all the different classes we've created, our UserFactory alone is the only class that actually requires all the classes that we care about.
+It needs to require the files for the User model, the mailer, the repository, and the entity classes.
+One consequence of requiring all these files is that the tests for the Factory tend to run a slower than when we’re testing classes that get to dependencies passed on initialization (but they'll still be faster than if we booted up the entire app).

+Out tests for the factory are pretty basic.
+Since the factory only creates new instances of things, we just need to verify that it’s working properly.
+Something like this should be sufficient for a unit test.

+{% highlight ruby %}

+describe UserFactory do

+  it 'constructs a create_user context' d
+      expect(
+     described_class.create_user
+     ).to be_a CreateUser
+  end

+end

+{% endhighlight %}

+You might notice that this doesn't look exactly like a typical test for a ruby class.
 At SitterCity, we write factory classes that are responsible for instantiating our contexts.
 We adopt the convention of keeping these factories as modules rather than as full-fledged classes.

+In order to make this test pass, we would end up writing the following code for our factory.

 {% highlight ruby %}

+require ‘create_user’
+require ‘mailer’
+require ‘AR_user_repository’

 module UserFactory

-  def self.create_user
+   self.create_user
     CreateUser.new(ARUserRepository.new, UserMailer.new)
    end

+  private

 end